 - Carefully transfer cookies to the parchment lined baking sheets (an offset spatula works well for this), leaving about 1" of space between each cookie.

-- Repeat with the remaining discs of dough.
+- Repeat process with the remaining discs of dough and sugar.

 - Sprinkle centers of each cookie with more sugar.